The 20 Best Western Movie Actors Ranked

 2. John Wayne

-John Wayne's decades-spanning career encapsulated the evolution of the Western genre, and Wayne's signature persona is tied to some of the most iconic western heroes in history.
-Wayne frequently collaborated with the great John Ford, and together the pair shaped the modern western.
-1939's "Stagecoach" was the first hit western of the Golden Age of Hollywood, and the film's critical and financial success spawned countless imitators.
+John Wayne's decades-spanning career encapsulated the evolution of the Western genre, and Wayne's signature persona is tied to some of the most iconic Western heroes in history.
+Wayne frequently collaborated with the great John Ford, and together, the pair shaped the modern Western.
+1939's "Stagecoach" was the first hit Western of the Golden Age of Hollywood, and the film's critical and financial success spawned countless imitators.

 1. Clint Eastwood

 Few actors have names as synonymous with a character archetype as Clint Eastwood.
-Eastwood's entire identity is so closely tied to his iconic western characters that he's a permanent fixation within the genre; it's even the name that Marty McFly takes as his own when he travels back in time to the Old West in "Back to the Future: Part III."
+Eastwood's entire identity is so closely tied to his iconic Western characters that he's a permanent fixation within the genre; it's even the name that Marty McFly takes as his own when he travels back in time to the Old West in "Back to the Future Part III."

-Eastwood began within the Western genre through his collaborations with the incredible Italian filmmaker Sergio Leone in the 1960s.
-Leone cast the young American star in his "Dollars Trilogy," in which the nameless (and for the most part, wordless) "Man With No Name" helped those in need in a series of unconnected adventures.
-1964's "A Fistful of Dollars," 1965's "For A Few Dollars More," and 1966's "The Good, The Bad, and The Ugly" all became classics.
+Eastwood found Western popularity with the TV series "Rawhide," but it was his collaboration with Italian filmmaker Sergio Leone that made him the face of the genre.
+Leone cast the young American star in his "Dollars Trilogy," in which the nameless (and for the most part, wordless) Man with No Name helped those in need in a series of unconnected adventures.
+1964's "A Fistful of Dollars," 1965's "For A Few Dollars More," and 1966's "The Good, the Bad and the Ugly" all became classics.

 Eastwood returned to star in American films from other filmmakers, like "Hang 'Em High," but he quickly began directing his own features.
 After launching his directorial career with the 1971 neon-noir "Play Misty For Me," Eastwood personally helmed Western classics like "The Outlaw Josey Wales," "Pale Rider," and "Bronco Billy."